taborlab/FlowCal/doc/python_tutorials/read.rst

 >>> print s_sub_ch_2.channels
 ('FL1', 'FL2', 'FL3')

-This is totally equivalent to indexing with integers.
+This is completely equivalent to indexing with integers.

 >>> import numpy as np
 >>> np.all(s_sub_ch == s_sub_ch_2)